Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 Voice Actor: Amy Poehler

-About Joy: Joy is the protagonist of sorts, the always-optimistic leader among Riley’s emotions.
+Joy is a protagonist of sorts, the always-optimistic leader among Riley’s emotions.
 She’s always aiming to keep Riley happy, sometimes to a fault.
-Joy’s dedicated efforts to keep Riley happy leads to conflict with the other emotions, especially Sadness and Anxiety.
-In the end, however, Riley learns that other emotions are as important as Joy and that a balance of different emotions is a good thing.
+Her persistent efforts cause conflict with other emotions, particularly Sadness and Anxiety.

-About Amy Poehler: Best known for her work in Saturday Night Live, Mean Girls, Baby Mama, and Parks and Recreation, Amy Poehler is a name to reckon with in the comedy genre.
+Best known for her work on Saturday Night Live, Mean Girls, Baby Mama, and Parks and Recreation, Amy Poehler is a name to reckon with in the comedy genre.
 Her energetic performance brings Joy to life, making the character both endearing and relatable.

 3. Sadness